The Principals

 Patterns emerge on-screen.

 The software is doing its best to represent what it detects without prejudice.
-The bubble-wrap vista so far revealed is crisscrossed and ribboned with something that looks like carefully strewn grains of arborio rice with a generous helping of Morse code in braille scattered among and connecting them.
+The bubble-wrap vista so far revealed is crisscrossed and ribboned with something that looks like grains of arborio rice strewn with a generous helping of Morse code in braille scattered among them.

-Denny’s eyes are darting.
-“Eric, can you give me another scan of the surface, mark and superimpose any changes?”
+“Yes,” he says, eyes darting.
+“Eric, can you give us another scan of this segment, mark, and superimpose any changes?”

-“Once the initial pass is complete in another one hundred thirteen point zero two eight seconds from the conclusion of this statement, I could give you a continuous progressive scan at sixty frames instead, if that would provide more context.”
+Eric says, “Once this initial pass is complete in another fifty-seven point zero two eight seconds from the conclusion of this statement and your anticipated response, I could give you a continuous progressive scan at sixty frames instead.
+Would that provide more context?”

 Denny and I are both standing now, shoulder to shoulder, watching as clocked pulses energize the coded pathways.
-They radiate outward from the little blister, like dendrites.
-We watch energy exchange across what looks like synapses.
+They radiate outward from the blister and across the surface of this near-infinitesimal thing.

 “It’s not an atom.
 It’s a singularity.”

 “Hold on,” Benn says from the cheap seats.
-“Granted, I’m without the benefit of a formal education in Einsteinian or Hawking physics, but I have read ‘Black Holes for Dummies’, you know.
-I don’t think that’s a black hole.
-I don’t think so because it was in your pocket on the way over here and we’re all still alive and, you know… there’s still a here here.”
+“Granted, I’m without the benefit of a formal education in Einsteinian or Hawking physics, but I have read ‘Black Holes for Dummies’ and I don’t think that’s a black hole.
+I don’t think so because it was in your pocket on the way over here and we’re all still here.”

 “You’re right, of course, Benn.
 This is the other one.”